jon-heard/obsidian-inline-scripts-library/tejs_adventurecrafter.md

 }
 ```
 ~~
-ac plots dupe {character index} - If {character index} (an optional, positive integer) is NOT included, this shortcut shows the options for {character index}.
+ac chars dupe {character index} - If {character index} (an optional, positive integer) is NOT included, this shortcut shows the options for {character index}.
 If {character index} IS included, this shortcut duplicates the character that is indexed by {character index}.

 ~~